Arc9067/elevant/README.md

 `JQUERY` for adding addiional functions to the webisite

-`BOOSTRAP` for making the website responsive both on mobile and desktop devices
+`Bootstrap` for making the website responsive both on mobile and desktop devices